itsays-zqc/my-website/docs/faq/Physics/Simulation time.md

 <div class="text-justify">

-1. The estimated time required for simulating and calculating non resonant devices is:L𝑛_𝑔/c;
+1. The estimated time required for simulating and calculating non resonant devices is: L𝑛_𝑔/c;
 2. For SOI devices with a 100 micron length and a group refractive index of 4.23, the simulation time should be at least 1410 fs;
 3. For SiN devices with a 100 micron length and a group refractive index of 2.01, the simulation time is at least 670fs.
 4. In general, we need the light field energy in the simulation to converge below 1e-4.
 In order to ensure that the energy at the end of the simulation is less than 1e-4, the simulation time should be set sufficiently large.